actigraph/GT3X-File-Format/LogRecords/Activity.md

 2. Scale the resultant by the scale factor (this gives us an acceleration value in g's).
 Device serial numbers starting with NEO and CLE use a scale factor of 341 LSB/g (±6g).
 MOS devices use a 256 LSB/g scale factor (±8g).
 If a LOG_PARAMETER record is preset, then the ACCEL_SCALE value should be used.
 3. Round the value from #2 to three decimal places.

+## Activity Log Record Type with 1-Byte Payload ##
+An 'Activity' (id: 0x00) log record type with a 1-byte payload is captured on a USB connection event (and does not represent a reading from the activity monitor's accelerometer).
+This event is captured upon docking the activity monitor (via USB) to a PC or CentrePoint Data Hub (CDH) device.
+Therefore such records cannot be parsed as the traditional activity log record which consists of YXZ samples.

 ## Issue with wGT3X-BT (Serial Numbers "MOS") firmware version 1.6.0 ##

 ActiGraph wGT3X-BT firmware version 1.6.0, released on Dec.
 28, 2015, incorrectly rotates the axes of the accelerometer by 90 degrees about the Z-axis.
 Acceleration measured along the X-axis will appear as acceleration along the Y-axis, and acceleration measured along the Y-axis will appear along the X-axis.
 For a reference of the accelerometer orientation, see the [wGT3X-BT illustration here](https://help.theactigraph.com/entries/49654814).